Akutchi/Path_Solver/readme.md

 This project is a visualization of
 [dijkstra's algorithm](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm)
-with an ada implementation, [gtkada](https://github.com/AdaCore/gtkada) for the GUI; and using a procedural world generation for the map.
+with an ada implementation ([gtkada](https://github.com/AdaCore/gtkada) for the GUI) and using a procedural world generation for the map.

 As it is my first time using gtkAda, I extensively relied on [the examples](https://github.com/AdaCore/gtkada/tree/master/testgtk) provided.